3rdpartyeve/perry/README.md

 With Perry you get an extremly simple file cache, which takes a path in the constructor, that it then will fill with cache files.
 If you use it keep in mind that those are not deleted automatically.

+The TTL for the cache is by default 5 minutes, see the example below for how to change it.

 ```php
 <?php
 // require composers autoload.php